jmtyszka/bidskit/README.md

 ### Organize DICOM Data

 Organize the source DICOM images into separate subject and subject-session directories within a root directory (`mydicom` in the example below, but the script default is simply `dicom`).
-The organization of DICOM files within each subject directory can follow a session-series heirarchy or by a simple flat directory containing all subject files.
+The organization of DICOM files **within each subject directory** can follow a session-series heirarchy or a simple flat organization.
 The conversion to Nifti-1 format and JSON sidecar generation is handled by dcm2niix, so whatever works for dcm2niix will hopefully work for dcm2bids.py.
 A typical DICOM directory tree might look something like the following (where "Ra0950" and "Ra0951" are subject IDs and "first", "second" are session names for each subject):

 <pre>
 mydicom